tjfacos/MiniDB/NOTES.md

 | `STRING(n)` | `n`- character string        | `n (1 <= n <= 255)` |
 | `BINARY(n)` | `n` - byte data chunk        | `n (1 <= n <= 255)` |

-# Schema Representation

 # Data Representation

-MiniDB utilises a `db/` directory, with two subdirectories

-* `index/`, which stores index files for each table (B+ trees)
-* `data/`, which stores the rows themselves for each table

-Both these file types are subdivided into pages.

 ## Pages